bsc-performance-tools/wxparaver/docs/wxparaver_help_contents/sphinx/2.paraver_toolset/source/paraver_toolset.quick_reference.rst

 * sort_ : detect unsorted traces, and sort them.

-* stats_ : gather useful trace statistics.
+* prvstats_ : gather useful trace statistics.

-Some of these utilities are integrated into *wxparaver* like the *paramedir* cut/filter options are in *Cut/Filter* window or like *stats* is in the *Run Application* window.
+Some of these utilities are integrated into *wxparaver* like the *paramedir* cut/filter options are in *Cut/Filter* window or like *prvstats* is in the *Run Application* window.
 Also, some scripts are intended to interconnect *wxparaver* with other BSC performance tools like *Dimemas* simulator.

 .. :ref:`\<\< <my_contents>`